SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - appointment
 - Quinn.. plz book an appointment for me
 - Quinn.. please book an appointment for me
 - I need an appointment
+- I need n appoinment
+- I require an appoinment
+- I require n appoinment
+- Book an appointmnet for me
+- Book an appoinment
+- I need an appointment
+- I need an appointment

 ## intent:boring